 An important factor that can affect the heterogeneity of chemical and biological variables along reservoir gradients is hydrologic flow.
 Under low flow conditions, residence times of reservoirs and streams are increased, resulting in slower export of nutrients and more time for biotic processing, resulting in < low or high N,P, chla???> (Saunders and Kalff, 2001).
 In comparison, high flow conditions may result in less processing as water is flushed out more rapidly, while also bringing in high levels of external nutrients which are often limiting to phytoplankton, resulting in < low or high N,P, chla???>.
 Residence time directly affected spatial heterogeneity in a tropical reservoir (Soares et al.2012), with longer retention times showing greater spatial heterogeneity, as the riverine, transitional, and lacustrine zones become more physically distinct.

 Finally, a major driver of differences in chemical and biological composition of a waterbody is the presence of upstream waterbodies.
 Studies looking at the effect of watershed connectivity and lake chain show that downstream nutrients are significantly reduced by the presence of impoundments upstream (Bosch et al. 2009, Powers et al. 2015, Stachelek & Soranno 2019).
 In contrast, Brown et al. (2008) found that increases in upstream lake area was significantly correlated to increases in total nitrogen of small mountain lakes.
 Studies looking at lake chain impact are not usually associated with a high-resolution spatial coverage of connecting streams or with high-resolution spatial coverage within the lakes or reservoirs.
-How does reservoir chain location influence spatial heterogeneity?

 Proposed Work

 My second chapter will focus on the longitudinal spatial heterogeneity of nitrogen, phosphorus, and chlorophyll-a in Beaverdam Reservoir (BVR) and Falling Creek Reservoir (FCR) and the influence of reservoir chain number on this heterogeneity.
 Additionally, I will examine the impact of seasonality and hydrologic flow on heterogeneity.
-This research will ultimately better inform our understanding of how freshwater systems, both lentic and lotic, will respond in the face of global climate change, which is expected to include more variability in residence time as a result of changing precipitation patterns.
+This research will inform our understanding of how freshwater systems, both lentic and lotic, will respond in the face of global climate change, which is expected to include more variability in residence time as a result of changing precipitation patterns.

 Question 1: What is the longitudinal heterogeneity of nitrogen, phosphorus, and chlorophyll-a along a double reservoir continuum?

-Hypothesis 1: I hypothesize that there will be spatial heterogeneity in nitrogen, phosphorus, and chlorophyll-a within the both BVR and FCR along a reservoir gradient of riverine to transitional to lacustrine (Figure 3).
-While some studies posit that chemical and biological activity should be lowest in the lacustrine zone due to nutrient limitation (Kimmel et al. 1990), I believe this will not be the case in our shallow, eutrophic reservoirs which experience substantial internal loading (Gerling et al. 2016).
+Hypothesis 1: I hypothesize that there will be spatial heterogeneity in nitrogen, phosphorus, and chlorophyll-a within both BVR and FCR along a reservoir gradient of riverine to transitional to lacustrine (Figure 3).
+While some studies posit that chemical and biological activity should be lowest in the lacustrine zone due to nutrient limitation (e.g., Kimmel et al. 1990), I believe this will not be the case in our shallow, eutrophic reservoirs which experience substantial internal loading under anoxic conditions (Gerling et al. 2016).
 P explain decrease in transitional

 Question 2: How does a gradient of hydrologic flow conditions influence longitudinal heterogeneity?